The End of a Mystery

 The End of a Mystery (La luz prodigiosa) is a 2003 Spanish-Italian drama film directed by Miguel Hermoso.
-The screenplay was written by Fernando Marías, who adapted his own 1991 novel La luz prodigiosa.
+The screenplay by Fernando Marías is an adaptation of his 1990 novel La luz prodigiosa.

 Cast

 Production

 A Spanish/Italian co-production, the film was produced by Azalea PC, Canal Sur Televisión and Surf Films, and it had the participation of Vía Digital and FORTA.

 Release

 The film was theatrically released on 31 January 2003.